220.127.116.11 Health care card (HCC) - description

 Once people move off income support, they must generally stop using their HCC.
 However, in some instances, certain social security recipients can retain their HCC for a short period after returning to work.
 This provision is designed to assist people to make the transition from income support to work.
 Eligible groups include:

-- NSA or YA (job seeker) single principal carers (1.1.P.412) who retain their PCC for (approximately) 12 weeks after returning to work, and may then receive a HCC for up to a further 14 weeks.
+- JSP or YA (job seeker) single principal carers (1.1.P.412) who retain their PCC for (approximately) 12 weeks after returning to work, and may then receive a HCC for up to a further 14 weeks.